lgargantini/ice_and_fire_viewer/README.md

     ],
 }
 ```
-Having proper pagination object, we are able to handle pagination on the frontend side, and show end users how many pages are left, and how many results are left to show.
+Having proper pagination object, we are able to handle pagination consistently, by showing how many pages and results are left.

 #### Frontend

 ##### Pagination
-On top of a more precise pagination object on the request.
-We should properly adjust the pagination component on the frontend to display results accordingly, and show end users how many pages are left, and how many results are left to show.
+On top of a more precise pagination object on the request (`Accurate Request Pagination object on API response` Section).
+We need properly adjust of pagination component to display results accordingly.
-* `total results`: (given an specific limit of results)
+* `total results`: (given an specific limit)
-* `remaining pages`: (given an specific limit of results we should be able to computate how many are left )
+* `total pages`: (given an specific limit, we can identify how many results are left )

-Allowing end users, to navigate through houses in a more precise and enjoyable way.
-And even when navigating directly to an specific route, e.g.: page 5 (`/houses/5`).
-We should be able to show correct before and after pages to navigate.
+Allowing end users, to navigate in a more precise and enjoyable way.

+Better experience for cases when the user navigates to an specific route, e.g.: page 5 (`/houses/5`).
+We will display correct before and after pages to navigate.

-##### Suggestions
+##### Product Suggestions

 ###### Search component
 We can add a search component to allow end users searching for specific sworn members or houses, and not only displaying all houses results paginated as we are doing now.